 The ADA Humanitarian Award recognizes dentist members who have distinguished themselves by giving at least 10 years to improving the oral health of underserved populations in the United States and/or abroad.

 The award will include a monetary component of $10,000 given to the dental charity/project of the recipient's choice.
-The ADA will host the honoree and a companion at the ADA annual meeting for an award ceremony.
+The ADA recognizes the award recipient at the ADA's annual meeting.

 Recent Award Recipients

 Congratulations to the 2015 ADA Humanitarian Award recipient Dr. Francis G. Serio of North Carolina.
 Read more about his efforts to establish the Dominican Dental Mission Project 33 years ago.

 Be inspired by the great work of our recent award recipients.
 View a video and read more about the 2014 award recipient Dr. Raymond Damazo, 2013 award recipient Dr. Sherwin Shinn and 2012 award recipient Dr. Ronald Lamb.

 Any individual may nominate any active, life or retired ADA member in good standing by submitting a nomination to the ADA Division of Global Affairs by September 15 of each year for consideration by the ADA Board of Trustees.
 Nominations received after the September 15 deadline will be placed on file along with the required documentation for consideration the following year.
 A nominator is limited to one Humanitarian Award nomination per year.

 Download the ADA Humanitarian Award Nomination Packet (PDF)

 The award will be given to a member who exemplifies humanitarian ideals and attributes by:

 - Contributing significantly to alleviating human suffering and improving the quality of life and oral health of individuals both in the U.S. and abroad

 - Demonstrating significant leadership and outstanding humanitarian volunteer accomplishments that bring honor to the profession